 Tip: A number of agencies prepare maps that show the locations of all owned and rented property by those in your jurisdiction covered by the disqualification rules.
-Another useful practice is to do the reverse: draw a 500-foot radius around any projects before the agency so that decision-makers can compare the two maps to determine whether there is any overlap.
+Another useful practice is to do the reverse: draw a 500-foot radius around any projects before the agency so that decision-makers can compare the two maps to determine whether there is any overlap. in a decision-making process feel the process wasn't fair, they are more likely to sue even if they don't ultimately prevail.
+This is why it can be useful for land use decision-makers to be just as discreet in expressing their opinions about matters pending before them as judges are.

 Another issue to consider is whether a decision-maker should voluntarily abstain from participating in a decision if members of the public or the applicant might reasonably question the decision-maker's inclination to fairly evaluate the information presented in a quasijudicial hearing.
-Even if the law does not, strictly speaking, disqualify an official from participating, voluntarily abstaining can underscore a decision-maker's respect for the public's perception of fair decision-making, and it can be a prudent risk management strategy.
+Even if the law does not, strictly speaking, disqualify an official from participating, voluntarily abstaining can underscore a decisionmaker's respect for the public's perception of fair decision-making, and it can be a prudent risk management strategy.